-Tobacco use is the single greatest preventable cause of cancer in the world.
+Tobacco use is the single greatest avoidable risk factor for cancer mortality in the world.
 It also causes a range of other diseases and conditions including cardiovascular diseases, respiratory diseases, sudden infant death syndrome and blindness.
 Tobacco is both highly addictive and lethal when used as intended by its manufacturer.
-The World Health Organization estimates that tobacco kills nearly 6 million people a year, including more than 600,000 non-smokers exposed to second-hand smoke.
-Tobacco kills around half of its long-term users.
+The World Health Organization (WHO) estimates that tobacco kills more than 7 million people a year, including around 890,000 non-smokers exposed to second-hand smoke.
+Tobacco kills up to half of its users.
 It impedes social and economic development by reducing productivity, diverting expenditure from necessities such as food, education and health care, and imposing health care costs on families and communities.

 Law has long played a central role in tobacco control.
 This includes the adoption of legislative or regulatory measures providing for, for example, smokefree workplaces and public places, mandatory health warnings and product information, and bans on tobacco advertising, promotion and sponsorship; litigation against the tobacco industry by individuals and governments over its conduct, or by employees and members of the public against employers and occupiers of public places over exposure to tobacco smoke; or litigation by the tobacco industry in domestic and international fora to challenge tobacco control measures.